 Students in Diversified Occupations must take this course concurrently.
-1 credit Grade 12 5 pds/wk
+Grades 11 or 12

 Workforce Education prepares students for experiences in the world of work.
 Students receive instruction in career exploration, consumer education and employability skills.
 Other areas covered include banking, credit, insurance, taxes and money management.
-Job seeking skills and application processes are emphasized.
+Students learn job seeking skills.
 The course also incorporates topics and concepts needed to help students deal with all aspects of their work-based learning assignments.
 Completion of a Regional Employability Certificate, endorsed by area Chambers of Commerce, and the OSHA Career Safe Certification are requirements of the course.
-Enrollment in this course is limited to students enrolled in the Career Exploratory, Capstone Cooperative Education and Diversified Occupations programs.
+Enrollment in this course is limited to students enrolled in the Diversified Occupations program.